charleshahn85/TicTacToeGame/README.md

 1. Now, take 15 minutes to get a big picture of the code in this application and its features.
     * Jot down notes here concerning: classes, objects, encapsulation, abstraction, inheritance, and polymorphism (i.e. if they are used, where they occur, etc.).

+The provided code defines the main TicTacToe class, which serves as the blueprint for the entire game application.
+To function, it relies on other custom classes that you correctly identified—Player, PlayerFactory, and BoardButton—though their code is in separate, unprovided files.
+You are also right that "JavaFX" is involved, but it's not a single class; rather, it's a large framework or library containing many classes (Application, Button, GridPane, etc.) that the TicTacToe application uses and builds upon.
+This structure allows the program to effectively use object-oriented principles like inheritance and polymorphism to manage game logic and different player types.

 1. Don’t be stuck for too long, if you don't understand a section jot it down below and move on.
     * Jot down part of the code you don't understand here.

+      I'm having a hard time understanding all of it

     * I'd like each person to jot down at least 2 things unfamiliar to them.
 1. Now Take 5 minutes  and team up with one of your group members and take turns trying to explain what you’ve understood to someone else.
     * Ask if they can answer the items you jotted down in #2.